u-boot/u-boot/doc/develop/expo.rst

 handled by allocating space in the enum for a maximum number of items, then adding the loop count to the enum values to obtain unique IDs.

+Some standard IDs are reserved for certain purposes.
+These are defined by `enum expo_id_t` and start at 1. `EXPOID_BASE_ID` defines the first ID which can be used for an expo.

-Where dynamic IDs are need, use expo_set_dynamic_start() to set the start value, so that they are allocated above the starting (enum) IDs.
+An ID of 0 is invalid.
+If this is specified in an expo call then a valid 'dynamic IDs is allocated.
+Use expo_set_dynamic_start() to set the start value, so that they are allocated above the starting (enum) IDs.

 All text strings are stored in a structure attached to the expo, referenced by a text ID.
 This makes it easier at some point to implement multiple languages or